 Finding the right dog is crucial.
-You might think that small dogs are best for children because of their size; however dogs like Labradors make great service dogs due to their high intelligence and overall temperament.
+You might think that small dogs are best for children because of their size; however, dogs like Labradors make great service dogs due to their high intelligence and overall temperament.

-Other important factors that can turn an average dog into one with a critical job include personality, size, and coat.
+Other essential factors that can turn an average dog into one with a critical job include personality, size, and coat.
 No matter the breed of the dog, if they have the desired traits and complete the rigorous training, they might be on their way to being more than just a companion.

 Jobs That Have Gone to the Dogs

 Everyone knows what a standard run-of-mill family dog looks like.
 But, could you spot a therapy, emotional support, or service dog out in public?
-There are major differences in these job types that canines fulfill.
+There are significant differences in these job types that canines fulfill.

 Dogs for Therapy

-Another excellent service therapy dogs provide is a pair of non-judgmental ears for children who have trouble with reading.
-Programs like Reading with Rover help others start their own reading programs in the Seattle area.
+Another excellent service therapy dogs provide is a pair of non-judgmental ears for children who have trouble reading.
+Programs like Reading with Rover help others start their reading programs in the Seattle area.

 Dogs for Emotional Support

-Emotional support dogs are prescribed by a licensed mental health professional and give support to a single child with special needs.
+Emotional support dogs are prescribed by a licensed mental health professional and support a single child with special needs.
 The therapist, psychiatrist, or psychologist specifies what the dog will do for the child, such as easing anxiety.

 Dogs Trained for Service